-Attend Payments, Settlements and Remittances Asia 2015, happening in Jakarta, Indonesia on 13 - 14 August 2015, bringing you partners, techniques and technologies to ensure robust adoption and usage of your payments solutions.
+Attend Payments, Settlements and Remittances Asia 2015 (13-14 August 2015, Jakarta, Indonesia) which brings you partners, techniques and technologies to ensure robust adoption and usage of your payments solutions.
 Register today!

 Success in emerging payments markets depends on your ability to solve life’s daily problems.